 If you avoid setting clear expectations from your households and teammates, you’ll quickly blur the lines of work and life, which can result in discouragement, resentment, and burnout.

-Here are 5 Ways to Set and Maintain Boundaries When Working from Home
+5 Ways to Set Work-from-home Boundaries

 1. Avoid Overworking